Kossay-Zemzem/PAPERFREE-FRONT-REPO-V3/OPENAI_API/client/MDs/TO DO.md

 *8 june 2024*
 [ ] Recap very quickly "how to implement multi page in react" the way it was done here [in progress using LaTeX]
 ### Known issues
-- [ ] Icon inside inputs offsets padding  [Last effort solution-> put the icon outside the input]
+- [x] Icon inside inputs offsets padding  [Last effort solution-> put the icon outside the input]
+- [ ] Input icon overlaps the text when it surpasses a certai namount of charcateres
 - [ ] Logout button gradient doen't work with animations (and smooting them)
 ### High priority
 - [ ] Fix file input